Dian Farmer Learning To Grow Our Own Food

 You may also like this: Rosemary: Propagating, Growing, Harvesting, & Uses

-How to Harvest and Store Garlic Chives
+How to Harvest Garlic Chives And Store Them

 Garlic chives can be harvested throughout the growing season once they’ve reached about 6 inches long.